WOMEN

 faint spotting; some leaves browned.
 (29248)

-appears in the HISPANIC
+This appears in the HISPANIC MISCELLANY click here.

-A Southern Hero Enters the “Brawl with Boston” — Illustrated by Christy
+A Southern Hero Enters the “Brawl with Boston” — Illustrated by CHRISTY

 Girl Heroes, Prominent!